Use Cases

 Validate at every step.
 Ask your AI to check row counts and data integrity after each transformation.
 Catching a bad join early saves debugging later.

 Use DuckDB for joins.
 DuckDB is fast at analytical operations.
-Joining data from multiple sources in DuckDB is often faster than your warehouse and free of cost.
+Joining data from multiple connections through connections/DUCKDB/ is often faster than your warehouse and free of cost.

 On this page